 Most races are early in the morning, so there’s little opportunity to eat a meal before the race unless you wake up early and/or can stomach a small breakfast a couple hours before the race.

-You absolutely should eat a decent, clean meal at least 3 hours before the race, or sooner if you can stomach it during the race.
+You absolutely should eat a decent, clean meal at least 3 hours before the race, or sooner if you can handle running with food in your stomach during the race.
 But you should also eat well before that.
 Have a decent breakfast, at least.

 If you like naps, taking one during the afternoon is super helpful.
 Hopefully you’re not too nervous about the race and can relax for one.